+Paul Lévesque Age: 58 Westmount, Québec, Canada

+Non-independent

+Director since: April 6, 2020

+- Pharmaceutical Industry

-Areas of Expertise: - Securities and
+- Sales and Marketing

-- Market Regulations
+- Management

-- Governance - Mergers &

-- Acquisitions
+- Human Resources

-Other Directorship: None

-Principal Occupation President and Chief E Corporation executive Officer of the 20 Paul Lévesque has built a He is recognized for his ustry both here and abroad.
+President and Chief Executive Officer of the Corporation

+Paul Lévesque has built an enviable reputation in the pharmaceutical industry both here and abroad.
+He is recognized for his track record at delivering growth.

 Paul has worked in the research-based pharmaceutical industry since 1985.
 He started with Upjohn Canada and then joined Pfizer Canada in 1992.
 He went on to occupy increasingly senior positions within the organization including as Vice President of Marketing in Canada and in France, Country Manager for Canada, Chief Marketing Officer for the U.S. in Primary Care and as Regional President in Asia-Pacific for the innovative division of Pfizer.

-Paul Lévesque Age: 57 Westmount, Québec, He also assumed the role of Global President and General Manager for the Rare Disease Unit until he joined Theratechnologies on April 6, 2020.
-Canada Paul carries a passion for bringing to patients therapies in areas of unmet medical needs and will put to contribution his learnings from his 35 years in the pharmaceutical industry.
-Non-independent Paul holds a BSc in biochemistry from Laval University and a Diploma in Management from McGill University.
-Paul is married and has three children.
-Director since: April 6, 2020 Securities Held or Cont • Common Shares (#) DSU (#) Options (#) Notes (US\$) Areas of Expertise:Pharmaceutical 111,200 Nil 487,421 Nil - Sales and Marketing ManagementHuman Resources Other Directorship: None
+He also assumed the role of Global President and General Manager for the Rare Disease Unit until he joined Theratechnologies on April 6, 2020.

+Paul carries a passion for bringing to patients therapies in areas of unmet medical needs and will put to contribution his learnings from his 35 years in the pharmaceutical industry.

+Paul holds a BSc in biochemistry from Laval University and a Diploma in Management from McGill University.

+Securities Held or Controlled

+Common Shares DSU Options Warrants Notes

+(#) (#) (#) (#) (US\$)

+111,200 Nil 1,134,728 20,000 Nil

+N.A.

+From 2008 to 2015, Mr. Littlejohn held the position of CEO and then of advisor to the Chairman and Board Member of the Arab National Investment Company, also known as ANB Invest, in Riyadh, a subsidiary of Arab National Bank.
+Previously, he was Managing Director of investment banking at Desjardins Securities in Montreal, a position he took after serving six years as Executive Vice-president at Ecopia Biosciences.
+Mr. Littlejohn also occupied various senior positions in investment banking at TD Securities, Midland Walwyn, BMO Nesbitt Burns and National Bank Financial.
+He held the position of Interim CEO at Helix BioPharma from October 2015 to January 2016.
+Mr. Littlejohn also served on the Board of several corporations including Helix BioPharma, ANB Invest, Aegera Pharmaceuticals, Ecopia Biosciences and The Montreal Exchange.
+Mr. Littlejohn holds a B.A.
+(Honours Economics), a BCL and a MBA from McGill University.
+He also completed the Director Education Program provided by the Canadian Institute of Corporate Directors in 2015.
+He is a retired lawyer of the Quebec Bar.

-Gary Littlejohn Age: 65 Lac-Tremblant-Nord, Québec, Canada
+Gary Littlejohn Age: 66 Lac-Tremblant-Nord, Québec, Canada